Wealth Tax - A warning to Taxpayers

 (This is the full version of the article presented on www.theduran.com, Sep 6, 2020)

 World Economic Forum has launched The Great Reset, already discussed in several articles on The Duran.
-Comments from readers suggest that most readers have picked up that The Great Reset endeavours to convince world leaders to completely alter how the world economy works – all based on popular woke narratives reflecting social justice and environmental issues.
-The objective to convince ruling elites to implement radical changes is a tall order and will (hopefully) fail, but there can be little doubt that politicians are susceptible to arguments supporting new taxes.
+Comments from readers suggest that most readers have picked up that The Great Reset endeavors to convince world leaders to completely alter how the world economy works – all based on popular woke narratives reflecting social justice and environmental issues.
 Among these, we find Wealth Tax as a recurring topic during economic crises.
+The objective of convincing ruling elites to implement radical changes is a tall order and will (hopefully) fail, but there can be little doubt that politicians are susceptible to arguments supporting new taxes.

 Over the last two decades, Western economies have been increasingly driven by debt.
 A significant contributor to the 2008 stock market crash was unsustainable debt.
 How did we fix the problem?
-We loaned even more.
-Since then Western nations have doubled the national debt levels.
+We, the private sector, and governments went on an unprecedented spending spree, financed by credit created out of thin air.
+Since then Western nations have doubled debt levels.
 More loans may bring initial comfort to stressed economies but exacerbates the problem.
 The Covid crisis makes it even worse.
 Governmental rescue programs are on rapid escalation with a huge decline in national fiscal income.
-This will have to be financed by either more loans, taxes or a combination thereof.
+This will have to be financed by either more loans, taxes, or a combination thereof.
 Who or when to pay for it all, is quite unclear, but there will be no escape for taxpayers.
 We can sardonically state that life comes with only two inevitabilities - taxes and death.
 We have to accept them both, but not necessarily the Wealth Tax.

-In UK the Wealth Tax debate is partially obscured by other political events, as the Brexit debacle.
+In the UK the Wealth Tax debate is partially obscured by other political events, such as the Brexit debacle.
 The WT appears to have eluded the interest of most media outlets however, powerful forces are supporting WT.
-Many political leaders are already expressing clear support with well known political cliches.
+Many political leaders are already expressing clear support with well-known political cliches.

 Member of the OMFIF Advisory Board, Brian Reading (former Economic Adviser to UK Prime Minister Edward Heath) states: